Primordial Black Holes with QCD Color Charge

 As noted above, the collapse radius $r_c$ and the mass $M$ of a resulting PBH scale similarly, $r_c \sim G M \sim \lvert \bar{\cal C} - {\cal C}_c \rvert^\nu$, due to critical collapse \cite{Evans:1994pj,Niemeyer:1997mt}.
 Recent numerical simulations have found that the scaling of Eq.~(\ref{MBH}) remains accurate (deviating by less than $15\%$) even near the peak of the mass distribution, for initial conditions far from the critical value \cite{Escriva:2019nsa}.
 We may therefore compare $r_c$ and $M$ for small PBHs with those at the peak of the mass distribution, $\bar{r}_c$ and $\bar{M}$.
-Given Eq.~(\ref{Mbar}), we find $\bar{r}_c \simeq 1 / (2 H (t_c))$, consistent with Carr's original analytic estimate that PBHs at the peak of the mass distribution form from the collapse of (nearly) a Hubble volume \cite{Carr:1975qj}.
+Given Eq.~(\ref{Mbar}), we find $\bar{r}_c \simeq 1 / (2 H (t_c))$, consistent with Carr's original analytic estimate \cite{Carr:1975qj}.
 For $M < \bar{M}$, the critical scaling $r_c \sim G M$ then yields \beq \frac{ M (r_c, T_c)}{\bar{M} (T_c)} \simeq \frac{ 2 \pi}{g_s} \sqrt{ \frac{ g_*}{90}} \frac{ T_c}{ M_{\rm pl}} {\cal R}_c , \eeq upon making use of $\lambda_D \simeq 1 / (g_s T_c)$ and $H^2 (t_c) = (\pi^2 g_* / 90) \, T^4_c / M_{\rm pl}^2$ to relate the Hubble parameter to the fluid temperature at the time of collapse.
 PBHs that form with ${\cal R}_c \sim {\cal O} (1)$ will be closer to the peak-mass $\bar{M}$ at higher temperatures (and hence at earlier times) than those that form at lower temperatures.

-We may combine Eqs.~(\ref{Rextr}) and (\ref{MtobarM}) to estimate the abundance of near-extremal PBHs as a function of the collapse time $t_c$.
-We consider the energy density of PBHs at $t_c$, \beq